Last updated: 15 July 2026

 The most common reasons providers start evaluating alternatives to OneFile, Aptem, or Smart Assessor:

-- Reporting requires significant manual work — every Ofsted visit, every ESFA audit, every progress summary requires exports, manual data manipulation, or separate spreadsheets
+• Reporting requires significant manual work — every Ofsted visit, funding audit, and progress summary requires exports, manual data manipulation, or separate spreadsheets

 The UK Apprenticeship Platform Landscape